viamrobotics/docs/docs/data/_index.md

 Viam's data management features can be broken down into on-device and cloud data capabilities:

+### On-Device Data Management

-- **On-Device Data Management:** Manage data directly on your robot, with configurable data capture from various components, automated recovery after interruptions, and secure cloud synchronization for efficient data storage and management.
+Manage data directly on your robot, with configurable data capture from various components, automated recovery after interruptions, and secure cloud synchronization for efficient data storage and management.

+{{< cards >}}
+{{% manualcard link="/data/capture/" %}}

+#### Data Capture

-  - **[Data Capture](/data/capture/):** Configurable for various robot components like cameras, sensors, and motors; set capture frequency, with automatic resumption after robot restarts.
+Configurable for various robot components like cameras, sensors, and motors; set capture frequency, with automatic resumption after robot restarts.

+{{% /manualcard %}}
+{{% manualcard link="/data/cloud-sync/" %}}

+#### Cloud Sync

-  - **[Cloud Sync](/data/cloud-sync/):** Securely transfers data to cloud at user-defined frequency, resilient to interruptions, and deletes local data post-sync for space management.
+Securely transfers data to cloud at user-defined frequency, resilient to interruptions, and deletes local data post-sync for space management.

+{{% /manualcard %}}
+{{< /cards >}}
 - **Cloud Data Management**: Streamlines data handling with advanced querying, viewing, and filtering capabilities, along with efficient data labeling and exporting tools.
   - **[Data Querying](/data/query/):** Supports SQL or MQL queries on synced sensor data, accessible through the Viam app and MQL-compatible clients.
   - **[Viewing and Filtering Data](/data/view/):** Enables viewing and filtering of different data types in the cloud, with options to delete data on the Viam app.